a-bishop/podblast/README.md

 4. Add the following key/value pair: key = "LISTENNOTES_API_KEY", value = your api key string
 5. Launch the app!

-_Please note that this was my first mobile app and the intent was to learn Swift and iOS programming, not interface design! :P_
+_Please note that the intent here was to learn Swift and iOS programming, not interface design! :P_

 ### Screenshots